sorcerykid/finder/README.txt

    given range will match accordingly.
 However, supplying an empty list will match none.
    Currently, the only supported search option is 'is_attached' which is a boolean indicating whether attached entities should be included.

+ * minetest.search_registered_entities( entity_globs, search_logic )
+   Returns the names of all registered entities that match the given list of globs.
+The output of this function may be passed to minetest.find_entities_in_sphere( ) below.

+ * minetest.find_entities_in_sphere( pos, radius, entity_names )
+   This is a lightweight alternative to minetest.find_objects_in_sphere( ).
+It expects a list of entity names which may be obtained via minetest.search_registered_entities( ).

 If you are already familiar with globs, then you should have no difficulties working with the functions above.
 The syntax is very similar, but with only a few additions: